-For starters, send people you know well a vegan Christmas gift guide once the shopping season starts up.
-This is especially good for friends and family who aren’t really sure what vegan means and don’t know how to get you something appropriate.
+For starters, send people you know well a list of vegan Christmas gifts that they could give you.
+This is especially good for friends and family who aren’t really sure what vegan means and don’t know how to get vegan presents for Christmas.

-For people you don’t know well, like for a Secret Santa at work, make sure you tell people you’re vegan.
-If they have questions about vegan gifts, have some suggestions ready such as gift cards, or give them a guide to vegan gifts.
+For people you don’t know very well, like for a Secret Santa at work, make sure you tell people you’re vegan.
+If they have questions about vegan gifts, have some suggestions ready such as gift cards, or give them a guide to buying ethical vegan Christmas gifts.